 The Bottom Line On Flat Glass Group's P/E Ratio

-Flat Glass Group's P/E is 12.9 which is above average (10.5) in its market.
-Its debt levels do not imperil its balance sheet and its EPS growth is very healthy indeed.
-So to be frank we are not surprised it has a high P/E ratio.
-What is very clear is that the market has become more optimistic about Flat Glass Group over the last month, with the P/E ratio rising from 9.8 back then to 12.9 today.
+Flat Glass Group's P/E is 12.3 which is above average (9.5) in its market.
+While the company does use modest debt, its recent earnings growth is superb.
+So on this analysis a high P/E ratio seems reasonable.
+What is very clear is that the market has become more optimistic about Flat Glass Group over the last month, with the P/E ratio rising from 9.4 back then to 12.3 today.
 If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.